 When looking for ideas you can leave for a sub, you’ll want to consider fewer transitions if possible, and since these Close Reads with Mystery Pictures have multiple passages plus the mystery picture and writing practice, the students can stay on the activity without any major transitions for a long period of time.

 Another thing to consider when coming up with ideas you can leave for a sub is having the same types of activities each time the sub comes.

 If you have one of the Close Read bundles, you’ll be able to use a different Close Reads with Mystery Pictures activity almost every time a sub comes into your room.
 This activity repetition will make the sub feel more comfortable and prepared and keep them coming back time and time again!

 If you’re lucky enough to have subs that can use tech (which I know some of you are), then digital games are great to leave for a sub.

 The value of digital games is the ease of setup.
 No prep!
 Just open and play.

 One of the types of games we highly suggest is the Game Show Games because they can be played either as a full group or in small groups, which gives both you and your sub options.

 This is one of those places where you’ll want your students to be able to help out or just be prepared because when you have multiple activities going at once, it’s best if the students already know how to use them.

-The Digital Puzzles are great for an individual station and they can be quickly pulled up on any device.
-The Digi-Games follow a game board style of play, so they can be played with pairs or groups.
-Also, since there are so many different versions of each type of game, you can find ones that align with your topic for the day or spiral in topics that you’ve already covered.
+The Digital Puzzles are great for an individual station, and they can be quickly pulled up on any device.
+The Digi-Games follow a game board style of play so that they can be played in pairs or groups.
+Also, since there are so many different versions of each type of game, you can find ones that align with your topic for the day or spiral into topics that you’ve already covered.